 .

-Tip: This method is great when you need more than just the raw text, letting you dig deeper and interactively analyze your audio content.
+Tip: This method is awesome when you need more than just the raw text, letting you get a deeper, more interactive analysis of your audio content.

-For users who need to add transcription to more complex workflows or want to create AIs that are great at analyzing audio content, AI Studio lets you build your own custom agents.
-(This feature is available for Individual or Business plan users).
+For users who need to integrate transcription into more complex workflows or want to build AIs specialized in analyzing audio content, AI Studio lets you create custom agents.
+(This feature is available for users on Individual or Business plans).

 How to Create a Transcription Agent: